 The Music Department also offers private non-credit lessons for a fee in the above areas through its “Artist/Teacher Program.”
 Students with a financial aid package may request the Student Aid Office to take this fee into account in their aid award.

-Performing Self in Music.
+Topics in World Music.